26. Share-Based Payment

 The fair value assigned to the vested increments of these awards was estimated at the grant date of the stock options using the Black-Scholes option-pricing model with the following assumptions:

-For the year ended December 31, 2017, there were no stock options granted.
-For the years ended December 31, 2016 and 2015, Management used the following assumptions for the Black-Scholes inputs: On the option valuation date, the current stock price of the Company was used for determining the fair value of the Company’s stock based on the closing price of common stock on the valuation date.
+For the years ended December 31, 2018 and 2017, there were no stock options granted.
+For the year ended December 31, 2016, Management used the following assumptions for the Black-Scholes inputs: On the option valuation date, the current stock price of the Company was used for determining the fair value of the Company’s stock based on the closing price of common stock on the valuation date.
 The expected dividend rate of 0% is based on Management’s plan of operations.
 The risk-free interest rate is based on the U.S. Treasury 5-year Treasury Bill on the date of measurement.
 The Company’s historical stock price was used to determine the expected volatility.
 The Company expects that no options will be forfeited.

 The entire disclosure for share-based payment arrangements.